 31. Arctic Fox Fun Facts For Kids – Arctic Fox Interesting Facts

-- In Iceland, Arctic fox is the only indigenous land mammal.
+- In Iceland, the Arctic fox is the only indigenous land mammal.

-- Arctic fox has the best insulating fur in all mammalians.
+- The Arctic fox has the best insulating fur in all mammalians.

-- Arctic foxes have the ability to regulate temperature in their paws independently from their core body temperature.
+- Arctic foxes can regulate the temperature in their paws independently from their core body temperature.

 - The coat color of the Arctic foxes indicates where they are most likely to be found.
 The white form mainly lives inland and blends in with the snow while the blue morph inhabits the coasts and blends in with the rocks and cliffs.

-- Migratory Arctic foxes have 3 times higher mortality rate than resident Arctic foxes.
+- Migratory Arctic foxes have a 3 times higher mortality rate than resident Arctic foxes.

 - Old Arctic foxes commonly show nomadic behavior.